sitespeedio/sitespeed.io/docs/_posts/2019-01-21-sitespeed.io-8.0-and-browsertime.4.0.md

 And read the [new documentation about scripting](/documentation/sitespeed.io/scripting/).

 ## What you can do.

-Help us to try out the new versions and please create a [issue](https://github.com/sitespeedio/sitespeed.io/issues/new) when you find something that seems wrong.
+Sitespeed.io 8.0 and Browsertime 4.0 is a major major change.
+We need your help to try it out and please create [issues](https://github.com/sitespeedio/sitespeed.io/issues/new) when you find something that seems wrong.

 /Peter